Lodge–Fish Resolution

 The Lodge–Fish Resolution was a joint resolution of both houses of the US Congress that endorsed the British Mandate for Palestine.
 It was introduced in June 1922 by Hamilton Fish III, a Republican New York Representative, and Henry Cabot Lodge, a Republican Senator from Massachusetts.

 It came about following a significant lobbying effort by the American Zionist community, particularly through the efforts of Zionist Rabbi Simon Glazer.
+There was support from several state governors, most notably Henry J. Allen of Kansas.
+Governor Allen referred the matter to Senator Charles Curtis (R-KS).
+Curtis reviewed the document, referred it to the State Department for review, and arranged for Rabbi Glazer to meet with him and President Harding to discuss the matter before coordinating sponsors for the resolution.
+For this work, Rabbi Glazer called Curtis "The Champion of Israel."

-It was opposed by the State Department; a prominent anti-Zionist rabbi at the congressional hearings; and The New York Times, which was owned by the anti-Zionist Adolph Ochs.
+Opposition came from the State Department, a prominent anti-Zionist rabbi at the congressional hearings, and The New York Times, which was owned by the anti-Zionist Adolph Ochs.

 On September 21, 1922, US President Warren G. Harding signed the joint resolution of approval to establish a Jewish National Home in Palestine, per the 1917 Balfour Declaration.

 Text

 The full text is as follows: